mattyschell/cscl-migrate/README.md

 ### 4. Load to final Enterprise Geodatabase

 In ArcGIS Pro copy all items in the file geodatabase.
 Paste into the enterprise geodatabase.
 This should run for about 2 hours.
+This step can't be scripted easily, only the magic GUI can deal with dependencies and avoid _1s.

 Then complete the load by applying topology rules, versioning, grants, etc.